Dharchini/JavaScript-Training/README.md

 # JavaScript-Training
-JS assignments from VS Tech Academy
+JS assignments given in training to nurture us by VS Tech Academy